 Why Choose Us

-Effective in 2018, publicly traded financial institutions must disclose the fair value of their financial instruments at an “exit price”.
+Effective in 2018, publicly traded financial institutions must disclose the fair value of their financial instruments at an “exit price.”
 This is a change from the entry price methodology typically used.
-Fair values estimates can be made in several different ways.
-One method is to by discount the contractual cash flows using all-in fair value discount rate.
+Fair value estimates can be made in several different ways.
+One method is to discount the contractual cash flows using an all-in fair value discount rate.
 This is generally done through the financial institution’s ALM software or by its ALM provider.
 The result meets the requirements of the accounting standard but provides little insight regarding balance sheet risk management.

 We believe our thorough understanding of credit risk derived from our ALM and CECL work combined with our knowledge of purchase accounting fair value determinations make us highly qualified to offer this service.
 Our input assumptions are based on the results from hundreds of engagements we have undertaken since the firm’s founding in 2003.